orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

   so packages need to use either a the latest LTS slot or rolling slot.
 - The highest slot required by the lockfile should determine if the package is a LTS Rust slot (<=1.91.1) or a rolling Rust slot (>1.91.1).
+- Rows marked [C] are the currently supported Rust slots for this scenario.

 Packages are pinned to a particular Rust slot for reproducible reasons and to reduce Rust slot verification code creep.